Skip to main content

 Massachusetts Tens

 Massachusetts continues to propose legislation to refine and promote thermal energy networks in 2024.
 The Future of Clean Heat bill contains several provisions that would authorize, incentivize, and finance the transition from gas to non-combustion renewable thermal energy.
-The bill would permit gas utilities to meet the “obligation to serve” by providing customers with thermal energy, including networked geothermal ground source heat pumps or air source heat pump, and prioritize current gas pipeline workers for work on the clean energy transition, including by establishing a training facility for gas pipeline workers to apply their existing skills to geothermal pipelines.
+The bill would permit gas utilities to meet the “obligation to serve” by providing customers with thermal energy, including networked geothermal ground source heat pumps or air source heat pump, and prioritize current gas pipeline workers for work on the clean energy transition.
 It would also establish a “thermal transition fund” to finance ongoing thermal energy network installations and disallow depreciation of new gas infrastructure beyond 2050 in line with the Commonwealth’s net-zero emissions mandate.

-In January 2024, Massachusetts approved a fifth pilot project in the state, and in June 2024, the nation’s first utility pilot became operational in Framingham
+In January 2024, the City of Boston announced the site for the third utility pilot in the State, and in June 2024, the nation’s first utility pilot became operational in Framingham

 Usa Tens